sebelga/gstore-api/README.md

-# Google Datastore API builder
+# API Generator for Google Datastore Entities

 **datastore-api** is a NodeJS Express routes helper to build RESTful APIs to interact with Google Datastore entities.
 It is built on top of the [gstore-node](https://github.com/sebelga/gstore-node) library with its Entities Model design.

 ----------